 Custodial staff have been trained on effective methods and provided protective equipment as needed for their jobs.
 LEARN MORE and WATCH A VIDEO about TXST on-campus sanitation and disinfecting practices

 - Custodial services spray classrooms nightly with a hospital-grade sanitizer using an electrostatic sprayer.
 The concentration is sufficient to kill the virus but low enough not to damage fabrics or corrode metal surfaces.
 The product is approved by the FDA and has long been utilized in hospitals.

 We have extended the classroom electrostatic anti-viral spraying to include shared spaces and private offices on our campuses on a regular basis.

-- Cleaning supplies, including sprayers, cloths, and disposable gloves, will be placed in a container in each classroom in case there is an immediate need.
-Custodial services will clean and restock supplies as needed.
-The containers will also provide a few masks for those individuals who may have forgotten their masks that day.
+- Cleaning supplies, including sprayers, cloths, and disposable gloves, are placed in a container in each classroom in case there is an immediate need.
+Custodial services clean and restock supplies as needed.
+The containers also provide a few masks for those individuals who may have forgotten their masks that day.

 Sick persons must stay home and not come to either university campus or any university events.
 This includes anyone exhibiting symptoms who is not yet diagnosed with an illness.

 - Students: Conduct a daily self-assessment.
 Sick persons must stay home.
 This includes anyone exhibiting symptoms who is not yet diagnosed with an illness.
 Notify your instructors as soon as possible that you'll miss class.
 Call your doctor or the Student Health Center for medical attention and COVID-19 testing, if deemed appropriate.